 A rather easy measure of a man’s words is to take note of how he speaks to his mother, to children or to someone he doesn’t even know (like a waiter or waitress at a restaurant).
 Solomon noted that a soft answer can turn away wrath (Proverbs 15:1), and also that the right words at the right time are like valuable artwork of silver and gold (Proverbs 25:11).

 Does he show appreciation, or is he sharp and critical, viewing other people as existing only to serve him?

 Or does he have no words for them at all, simply ignoring them?

 Walt Bettinger, the CEO of Charles Schwab, related one of the most stinging experiences in his life.
 He had maintained a 4.0 GPA in college and wanted to graduate with a perfect GPA.
 The final exam for a business strategy course was a blank piece of paper.
 The professor said he had taught them everything he could about business, so he only had one more question: What is the name of the lady who cleans this building?

 Mr. Bettinger said that was the only test he ever failed.
 He had seen her, but never taken the time to speak to her or find out who she was.
 He learned the lesson to always get to know the people who can seem insignificant to us.

 But generosity is far more than just money and possessions.
-A godly man needs to be generous with his time as well as with his praise and encouragement.
+A godly man also needs to be generous with his time, praise and encouragement.
 Is he willing to give the time and effort to help where there is a need?